 2. Background Check

-Dealing with Background Check Results
+Dealing With Background Check Results

 I remember renting to a few tenants with criminal backgrounds.
-In those cases, we were able to get six months rent in advance.
+In those cases, we were able to get six months of rent in advance.
 I’ll take that deal every single day of the week, because the simple fact that someone can save six months (or even a year) of rent in advance speaks volumes to me.

 3. Eviction History